-- 1. Expenses that are qualified creative expenses under section 263A(h); - 2.
-Property to which a simplified procedure established under section 263A(j) applies; - 3.
-Property that is an amortizable section 197 intangible; or - 4.
-Expenses that would not be allowable as a deduction. - Intangible property, other than section 197 intangibles, including: - Computer software.
+- Intangible property, other than section 197 intangibles, including: - 1.
+Computer software.
 Use the straight line method over 36 months.
 A longer period may apply to software leased under a lease agreement entered into after March 12, 2004, to a tax-exempt organization, governmental unit, or foreign person or entity (other than a partnership).
 See section 167(f)(1)(C).